Modelling and Decision Support

 eReefs and CoCoNet Model Development

 The eReefs and CoCoNet predictive models are helping to improve current management of GBR and into the future by mapping big data in near real-time.
 They provide a picture of what is happening across the entire living, connected ecosystem and predict future responses.
-This project will expand these capabilities to drive the models used in RRAP, e.g. improving ecosystem connectivity estimates, and incorporating coral disease susceptibility or natural adaptative capability.
+This project expanded these capabilities to drive the models used in RRAP, e.g. improving ecosystem connectivity estimates, and incorporating coral disease susceptibility or natural adaptative capability.

 Integrated Population Model Framework